crlngn/crlngn-ddb-bridge/README.md

 ### BUGS AND FEATURE REQUESTS:
 - Please use the issue tracker to report any bugs and enhancements using the appropriate labels.
-- As of this version only debug configuration is available.
-If you would like to disable a specific feature, please request this as an enhancement on the issue tracker
+- If you would like to disable a specific feature, please request this as an enhancement on the issue tracker

 ### PLANNED FEATURES:
 I am currently evaluating the following features: